ConorHaining/ConorHaining.github.io/_drafts/Hackathon-Playbook-Participant.md

 One thing I can't stress enough, if you've travelled internationally for an event, you cannot get by on the sleeping arrangements at the event.
 You will need to get yourself a proper bed to sleep in at some point.
 Also, sometimes there is no place to put your luggage, it just becomes a mess.

 If you're packing a bag to go, make sure you've got a change of clothes and some toiletries to see you through the weekend.
 You may be fortunate enough to either be close to home where you can nip home and shower or you're at a venue with those facilities.
 Make sure you've got all the big bandwidth items such as code editors, SDKs, and other bits of software you might think you'll need to enable your hack, Wifi going down or being deathly slow is a common trend within the first hour.
+A friend of mine packs an extra power strip so we are able to keep extra things powered.

 # Hacking Begins